carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ### D: Diversity

-The Carpentries is a community of volunteer instructors, helpers, trainers, maintainers, champions, member organisations, supporters, and staff, of diverse background, nationality, ethnicity, gender and various identity groups.
+The Carpentries is a community of volunteer instructors, helpers, trainers, maintainers, champions, member organizations, supporters, and staff, of diverse background, nationality, ethnicity, gender and various identity groups.
 We are working hard to ensure that everyone feels welcome at CarpentryCon.
 Feel free to reach out to the organizers and staff if they can improve your experience as a member at The Carpentries and CarpentryCon.
 Attendees must be prepared to abide by our Code of Conduct (see *Allies, Carpentries, Code of Conduct, Inclusion, Emergency*).

 ### E: Emergency, Entertainment and Events, Etherpads, Executives, Exhibition

 #### Emergency

-In case of emergency, please contact the Welcome Team/organizers via phone **FIXME** (will be active only during the conference), email (carpentrycon@carpentries.org) or [slack](FIXME).
+In case of emergency, please contact the Welcome Team/organizers via phone **FIXME** (will be active only during the conference), email (carpentrycon@lists.carpentries.org) or [slack](FIXME).

 <img src="http://img.pagecloud.com/Cm7zt07h7XWYD0Vk922I4X58ujU=/280x0/filters:no_upscale()/telcoswitch/images/call_features_2_11-ID-9fccdb65-a8df-4311-c1fa-8a69234dded6.png">